lukaross368/k8s-cc-azure/README.md

 Overall requirments are that a client should be able to run a github actions pipeline using some parameters.
 The pipeline should deploy all Infra using a custom terraform module and bootstrap everything using kubeadm and then run some test scripts.

+## TODO:

+- Add Repo QOL
+- Clean up logic
+- Use Azure SDK to move Pulumi state into azure and make configurable
+- Write Tests for infra deployment and program logic
+- Update Readme

 ### IAC

 - Pulumi Stack